Mining a 12-year old game design for innovative game mechanics.

 What We Lost as Game Players

-All all the mechanics in HV, the one I fail to see in new games is the focus on player-created environment.
+Of all the mechanics in HV, the one I fail to see in new games is the focus on player-created environments.
 With our bloated budgets, we can afford to spend a two dozen man years creating intricate content that players use once and then throw away.
 Oh, you spent and hour playing map 3b in the single player campaign?
 Blizzard spent 5 months designing that.
 Now you are never going to play it ever again.
 What a waste.

 There is a big lesson here.
 Without a successful game to promote the concept of player-focused creativity in the RTS genre, this intriguing game mechanic was stillborn.
 The concept certainly has some validity since we can see that it blossomed in the sim genre in the aftermath of SimCity’s success.
 But without clear examples of successful application in the RTS genre, designer never really had a chance to steal it, implement in their ‘next generation’ games, and evolve it into something more polished.